thule86/Battle-of-Neighborhoods-Greater-Boston-Area/README.md

-# THE BATTLE OF NEIGHBORHOOD - GREATER BOSTON AREA
+# THE BATTLE OF NEIGHBORHOODS - GREATER BOSTON AREA

 The United States has been the destination for immigrants around the world.
 More than 100 years ago, Chinese Americans settled in Boston, Massachusetts and built a community in